-Like us on Facebook Follow us on Twitter Follow us on LinkedIn UNH on YouTube Follow us on Instagram Add us on Snapchat
+Like us on Facebook Follow us on Twitter Follow us on LinkedIn UNH on YouTube Follow us on Instagram UNH on Pinterest

 Catch!
 Connecting the Seacoast and UNH

 A monthly e-newsletter highlighting public events, news and features from UNH Durham.

 All ages, all marine science -- all fun!

 The UNH Museum of Art invites the public to fall exhibits, lectures and receptions.

 Researchers are looking for volunteers to catch green crabs, an invasive species that harms local crab populations.
 The project will study how the crabs can be used for food.